DTJF/gir_headers/ReadMe.md

 you have to care about dependencies by yourself.
 Ie. for Gtk-3.0.bi you'll also need further binaries like GLib-2.0, Pango-1.0, Gdk-3.0 and others.
 Take care that you install matching versions!
-(Nice guys made installers for Gtk, handling this stuff.)
+(Nice guys made bundle installers for Gtk, handling this stuff.)

-Once the binyries are installed, you just have to place the headers folder (named Gir) in the FreeBASIC include path.
-All headers have to be in one folder, you must not rename or delete any file (GI demand)!
+Once the binaries are installed, you can benefit from this project.
+Just place the headers folder (named Gir) in the FreeBASIC include path.
+All headers have to be in one folder, you must not rename nor delete any file (GI demand)!
 The location of the FreeBASIC include path depends on your compiler installation, try

     /usr/local/include/freebasic    # LINUX
-    C:\programs\freebasic\include   # win
+    C:\programs\freebasic\inc       # win

 Finally to make FB compile and link against the library, you add a line at the beginning of your source code